nubenetes/awesome-kubernetes/docs/git.md

 - [==steampipe.io: Top 3 ways to improve GitHub org security==](https://steampipe.io/blog/github-security-tips) Gain some practical tips for securing your GitHub organizations based on findings from common security incidents.
 - [dev.to/opensauced: How to Create a Good Pull Request Template (and Why You Should Add Gifs)](https://dev.to/opensauced/how-to-create-a-good-pull-request-template-and-why-you-should-add-gifs-4i0l)
 - [==youtube: GitHub Masterclass (Spanish)== 🌟](https://www.youtube.com/playlist?list=PL0pgb_7nDofA1hJpkpPf4qHQTYZbPVT5M)

+## Fake it til you make it

+- [github.com/rakyll/fake-it-til-you-make-it](https://github.com/rakyll/fake-it-til-you-make-it) Have you come across to someone that thinks you don't deserve a job because you don't have GitHub contributions?
+Never worked for a company who hired based on GitHub contributions alone.
+If anyone is bugging you because you are not an open source developer or your company doesn't use GitHub, use fake-it-til-you-make-it to generate two years of contributions.

 ### GitHub Lab